-Jesse Rowell, our Global Director of Client Relations & Market Development has his MBA from Emory University in Atlanta, Georgia.
-He questions how well the diversity in the classroom is used for real-life experiences:
+Jesse Rowell, our Director of Global Mobility has his MBA from Emory University in Atlanta, Georgia.
+He questions how well the diversity in the classroom is used for real-life experiences.

 Looking at the MBA class of 2017 (U.S. specific), data reports show that it will be among the most diverse and accomplished student bodies yet, with 36.1% of students hailing from overseas and 39.1% being women.
 Several business schools have reported record female enrollment numbers, according to the Gender Scorecard for Business Schools.
 The question, as Jesse rightfully poses, is whether the programs are fit to leverage this diversity in the classroom and project settings.
 With a higher caliber of students applying for MBA programs (GMAT scores continue to climb each year), business schools have to turn up the heat to set themselves apart from the mass market of MBA programs.
 Students are becoming pickier in terms of philosophy, vision, and strategic location of their MBA school.
 Equally important, they are looking for the right network and peer contacts.

-Simone- Eva Redrupp, our Managing Director of Customized Learning Solutions based in Paris and Thunderbird School of Management graduate shares:
+Simone- Eva Redrupp, our Managing Director of Customized Learning Solutions is an MBA-graduate from Thunderbird School of Management.

-Top business schools are implementing new courses or programs that leverage practical experience, internships and international rotations to shape programs that fit the global needs of students in the 21st century.
-Mike Greto, our Managing Director of Learning Solutions based in North Carolina, USA, also graduated from the Thunderbird School of Management.
-He was part of a team that launched the “Thunderbird Emerging Markets” (TEM) Lab, a capstone international consulting project for MBA students to engage in field work with clients in emerging markets.
+Top business schools are implementing new courses or programs that leverage practical experience, internships, and international rotations to shape programs that fit the global needs of students in the 21st century.
+Mike Greto, our Managing Director of Client Strategy, also graduated from the Thunderbird School of Management.
+He was part of a team that launched the “Thunderbird Emerging Markets” (TEM) Lab, a capstone international consulting project for MBA students to engage in fieldwork with clients in emerging markets.